-1. Nyari Violet & Others Versus LIM345 (Collins Chabane) Local Municipality,
+Nyari Violet & Others Versus LIM345 (Collins Chabane) Local Municipality, Nyari Violet and her twenty-five (25) other colleagues, Extended Public Works Programme (EPWP) contract termination by the

-Nyari Violet and her twenty-five (25) other colleagues, Extended Public Works Programme (EPWP) contract termination by the Municipality).
-The municipality lawyers and management consider the likelihood of the action against the municipality being successful as unlikely, 2023; R0
+Nyan Violet and her twenty-five (25) other colleagues, Extended Public Works Programme (EPWP) contract termination by the Municipality).
+The municipality lawyers and management consider the likelihood of the action against the municipality being successful as unlikely.
+2023: R0

-2. Midiro Civils and Construction cc (First Applicant) & Lebaka Construction (Pty) Ltd (Second Applicant) versus Engineerex (Pty) Ltd (First Responded) & Collins Chabane Local Municipality(Second Respondent); and

-Engineerex (Pty) Ltd (Applicant) versus Collins Chabane Local Municipality (Second Defendant), Disputed Payment Certificate for Xikundu Ring Road.
+- 2. Midiro Civils and Construction cc (First Applicant) & Lebaka Construction (Pty) Ltd (Second Applicant) versus Engineerex (Pty) Ltd (First Responded) & Collins Chabane Local Municipality (Second Respondent); and Engineerex (Pty) Ltd (Applicant) versus Collins Chabane Local Municipality (Second Defendant), Disputed Payment Certificate for Xikundu Ring Road.
 The municipality lawyers and management consider the likelihood of the action against the municipality being successful as indeterminable.
-2023: R17 165 134.00

-3. Midiro Civil Construction JV Lebaka Construction (First plaintiff), Lebaka Construction (Pty) Ltd (Second plaintiff) and MIdiro Civils and COnstruction cc (Third Plaintiff) versus Collins Chabane Local Municipality (Second Defendant), The plaintiff issued summons fot the court to compel the municiplaity to pay them retention fund and interests on upgrading of Xikundu Ring road.
+2023: R17 165 134.00 - 3.
+Midiro Civil Construction JV Lebaka Construction (First plaintiff), Lebaka Construction (Pty) Ltd (Second plaintiff) and Midiro Civils and COnstruction cc (Third Plaintiff) versus Collins Chabane Local Municipality (Second Defendant), The plaintiff issued summons fot the court to compel the municipality to pay them retention fund and interests on upgrading of Xikundu Ring road.
 The unicipality is opposing the case.
 The municipality lawyers and management consider the likelihood of the action against the municipality being successful as indeterminable.
-2023: R4 716 691

-4. Khethwayo Construction CC (Plantiff) versus Ndhuna Civil Engineering Services CC, Firts Defendant and LIM345 Local Municipality i.e Collins Chabane Loca Municipality, Second Defendant

-Disputed allegtion that the Municipality paid the amount wrongfully to the bank account of the partner of the Joint Venture instead of paying the same amount to the Joint Venture bank account.
+2023: R4 716 691 - 4.
+Khethwayo Construction CC (Plantiff) versus Ndhuna Civil Engineering Services CC, Firts Defendant and LIM345 Local Municipality i.e Collins Chabane Loca Municipality, Second Defendant Disputed allegtion that the Municipality paid the amount wrongfully to the bank account of the partner of the Joint Venture instead of paying the same amount to the Joint Venture bank account.
 The municipality lawyers and management consider the likelihood of the action against the municipality being successful as unlikely and remote.
 2023: R0

-5. Nkuna, Jan Wisani(First Applicant); Bila Solly Khatani (Second Applicant); The Masingita Group of Companies (Third Applicant); Mavambe Tribal Authority (Fourth Applicant); and Mavambe Tribal Council of the Mavambe Tribe(Fifth Applicant) versus Collins Chabane Municipality (12th Respondent) The dispute is about title to ownership/control of a huge piece of Land worth 7384 hectares.
+Nkuna, Jan Wisani(First Applicant); Bila Solly Khatani (Second Applicant); The Masingita Group of Companies (Third Applicant); Mavambe Tribal Authority (Fourth Applicant); and Mavambe Tribal Council of the Mavambe Tribe(Fifth Applicant) versus Collins Chabane Municipality (12th Respondent)

+The dispute is about title to ownership/control of a huge piece of Land worth 7384 hectares.
 The Land in question now falls under the Jurisdiction of the Collins Chabane Local Municipality.
 The municipality lawyers and management consider the likelihood of the action against the municipality being successful as unlikely.
-2023; R0
+2023: R0